 6. Great sales hunters enjoy doing some detective work, uncovering the client’s most valuable business needs, and matching those with a strong solution that they know will work.

 They are good at solving problems and don’t give up when the going gets tough.
 Your sales candidate strong in this area will ask you smart, pointed questions about the job, the company, and your process in filling the position.
 They will also demonstrate how their talents, skills, and experience will match nicely with what you need.

 Pro Tip: If you are using the Online Sales Talent Interview, these behaviors are measured in the Problem Solver theme.

 We have been talking a lot about the natural strengths and innate behaviors of our great sales hunters.
 As a general rule of thumb, the more strength, the better!
 But I would be remiss if I didn’t tell you that there are a couple of strengths that, in higher doses, can get in the way of new business development success.
-Here are two behavioral red flags to watch out for.

 It is important for any individual in sales to be able to develop strong, trusting relationships with their clients.
 Our research shows that client retention is closely tied to the seller’s ability to build rapport, earn the client’s trust, and gain insightful business information.
 Too much of a good thing here might be a problem for a hunter role though.
 If the seller is wired to go too deep in relationship development they can get stuck and struggle to move forward.